A fan’s guide – the club from early doors to today

-Title-winners, four-times runners-up, twice cup winners and Champions League semi-finalists all in one decade, Deportivo La Coruña have twice since sank into the Segunda, coming straight back up both times.
+Title-winners, four-times runners-up, twice cup winners and Champions League semi-finalists all in one decade, Deportivo La Coruña twice sank into the Segunda in recent seasons, coming straight back up both times.

 It took three decades before the top scorer that fateful season of 1956-57, Galician-born Arsenio Iglesias, created a side greater than that of 1950.

-Depor descended into mediocrity, then into the Segunda.
-First manager José Luis Oltra pulled them out of it in 2011-12 then, in 2013-14, Fernando Vázquez, a former assistant to Depor legend Iglesias at the Galician national set-up.
+Dépor descended into mediocrity, then into the Segunda.
+First manager José Luis Oltra pulled them out of it in 2011-12 then, in 2013-14, Fernando Vázquez, a former assistant to Dépor legend Iglesias in the Galician national set-up.

 Budgetary restrictions at the cash-strapped club forced Vázquez out pre-season but with their strong fan base, La Coruña battled to stay up – and provided the visiting neutral with a top-flight weekend to remember.